NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 1. Run the following command: `nuget pack`.

-   NuGet generates a `.nupkg` file in the form of *identifier-version.nupkg*, which you'll find in the current folder.
+   NuGet generates a *.nupkg* file in the form of *identifier-version.nupkg* in the current folder.

 ## Publish the package